Alejogb1/job-board/blog-data/simple-prolog-generator.md

 print(clause1)  #Output: parent(john,mary).
 print(clause2)  #Output: likes(mary,pizza).
 ```
-Okay this works I mean it gets the job done in terms of outputting basic Prolog clauses but man oh man is this thing prone to errors Its hard to debug and the code gets really ugly when you start dealing with nested structures or more complex terms It also doesnt handle special characters properly So its not a great option in the long run I mean you could escape all the characters you want but why would you want to do that
+ this works I mean it gets the job done in terms of outputting basic Prolog clauses but man oh man is this thing prone to errors Its hard to debug and the code gets really ugly when you start dealing with nested structures or more complex terms It also doesnt handle special characters properly So its not a great option in the long run I mean you could escape all the characters you want but why would you want to do that

 The problem here is that you are treating the code as just plain text and you are not really thinking of it as a structured thing which it actually is So this approach is very susceptible to syntax errors and it doesn't really scale well so I wouldn't recommend that anyone actually uses this for anything but a very very very small task